 I am manic depressive, now more commonly calledbi-polar, and refuse to feel any shame in the way that I am made.

 I believe that relationships (platonic and romantic) should be allowed to find their own level instead of trying to shape them to meet some sort of expectation.
-Since practicing this, I have been pleasantly surprised at the results.
+I just accept them as they are, and how they change over time, instead of trying to fit them to preconceived templates and be all bent when the relationships aren't "shaped" right.

 I believe the all relationships should be based on CHOICE and not upon OBLIGATIONS.